 Maybe because of the lack of insight to the extent of their risk, security professionals aren’t taking action against current threats or establishing incident response plans that will protect them in the future when a leading CA is compromised.

 What should organizations do to protect themselves?
 Read the report to get a 3-point recommendation plan on how to reduce the risk and impact of fraudulent issuance and misuse of certificates.
-The report concludes by saying we should take a lesson from nature and use the Immune System for the Internet™ to identify good vs. bad, friend vs. foe to defend against the misuse of keys and certificates.
+The report concludes by saying we should be able to identify good vs. bad, friend vs. foe to defend against the misuse of keys and certificates.

 What are your thoughts on these survey results?
 Is your organization prepared for the next CA compromise?
 How do you remediate when your certificates and keys are misused by cybercriminals?